bitcoin-sv/bitcoin-sv/doc/developer-notes.md

 Developer Notes
 ===============

+These notes will be updated for Bitcoin SV when the Bitcoin SV team begin accepting code contributions.

 Various coding styles have been used during the history of the codebase, and the result is not very consistent.
 However, we're now trying to converge to a single style, so please use it in new code.
 Old code will be converted